-Google was granted an updated version of a patent this week that looks at how the search engine might use directories in URL structures to help it better understand the categories on a Web site, and to categorize new pages and directories that might be added to a site.
+Google was granted an updated version of a patent this week that looks at how the search engine might use directories in URL structures to help it better understand hierarchical categories on a Web site and to categorize new pages and directories that might be added to a site.
 The patent tells us that this might enable the search engine to add supplemental information to pages, such as advertisements that fall within the categories displayed upon the site.

-Some other patents I’ve written about in the past shows that the search engines might be doing more with categories than just deciding upon which ads to show on a page
+Some other patents I’ve written about in the past shows that the search engines might be doing more with hierarchical categories than just deciding upon which ads to show on a page

 Imagine that you have a site about car parts, and you decided to organize the pages of the site first by car make, so the main categories on your site are different brands, and your second level of directories is organized by car models.
 You might then have sub-sub-categories that are organized by different systems within cars, such as “electrical,” “transmission,” “cooling,” “suspension,” and so on.
 URLs for a couple of your pages might look like:

-Chances are good that everything displayed within this directory is about radiators and hoses and so on, for Ford Fiestas in the first URL, and for Ford Mustangs in the second URL.
-Imagine that Google uses this site to create a hierarchy of categories for cars.
+Chances are good that everything displayed within this directory is about radiators and hoses and so on, for Ford Fiestas in the first URL, and Ford Mustangs in the second URL.
+Imagine that Google uses this site to create hierarchical categories for cars.
 Ford comes out with a new model of car, and this website and many other car websites add the new model, and they create new directories for their sites.
 Let’s call the new model, “Flash”.
 The hypothetical site might create URLs like:

 The patent describes how such a model might be created, and how new items might be placed within it.
 The patent is: